 You pay a pre-determined amount per semester your first year, and for the next three years.
 Provided you complete your degree in four years, your tuition schedule will not change.
 First year students pay a fixed tuition rate, which remains in effect for four years.
 Students in certain academic programs pay additional course fees but these are set four years in advance.

 What is included?

 There are no hidden fees!
 The OHIO Guarantee is a comprehensive program consisting of the following commonly assessed fees for students in The OHIO Guarantee:

-The Athens Campus undergraduate individual course fees will be included as a single unchanging rate in the OHIO Guarantee.
-There will be clear guidelines and exceptions outlined, including, but not limited to:
+The Athens Campus undergraduate individual course fees are included as a single unchanging rate in The OHIO Guarantee.
+There are clear guidelines and exceptions, including, but not limited to: